Draconizations/LnzLive/GUIDE.md

 Destructive tools like `Color Swap` and `Copy-Mirror` will trigger an automatic backup.
 The visual editing tools like move and scale ballz are especially hard to reverse without backups, as these take effect immediately.
 LnzLive takes a backup of your file before applying these tools, and saves it as `{filename}_backup.lnz`.
 The backup will overwrite any existing backup file.

-> Note: *Improved save states or file versioning is a **planned feature**.*

 ## Textures and Palettes

-Custom BMP files can be loaded from local storage by clicking "Import LNZ / BMP / PNG" button.
+Custom BMP files can be loaded from local storage by clicking "Import Texture" button.
 These should now appear under `Local Textures` in the file tree.
 You can now apply textures as normal in the LNZ data.
 LnzLive doesn't care about the full filepath, only the filename.

-Similar to textures, custom palettes can be loaded from local storage, but need to be in a color ramp PNG format. **You will need to convert your BMP palette image to a PNG in the format that LnzLive expects**.
-You can generate this using either of these web tools:
+Similar to textures, custom palettes can be loaded from local storage, but need to be in a color ramp PNG format.
+You can convert your BMP palette image to a PNG in the format that LnzLive expects ahead of time using either of these web tools:

 - [Petz Palette Converter](https://draconizations.github.io/petz-palette-converter/)
 - [Petz Paletteiare](https://tabbzi.github.io/petz-paletteiare/)

+Or, you can load your BMP palette image directly and LnzLive will convert to a color ramp PNG format for you.

-To load your palette image, use the "Import LNZ / Texture / Palette" buttons.
+To load your palette image, use the "Import Palette" buttons.
 These should appear under the file tree or under File at the top options menu.
 You can now apply the palettes as normal in the LNZ data, make sure to omit the `.png` at the end.
 Or, double-click the palette file name to apply automatically.

 You can also add files directly for LnzLive to access from your file system:

 Click the "Open User Folder" button below the file tree or go to `%APPDATA%/Godot/app_userdata/LnzLive/resources/textures` (you may have to create this folder).

 After adding your files directly to this folder, relaunch LnzLive to load it.
 If your files have been loaded correctly, you will see them if you expand the `Local Textures` or `Local Palettes` part of the file tree.

-> Note: *Loading palettes from palette BMP files directly is a **planned feature**.*

-## Other features

-While editing the LNZ:

-- Place the editing cursor on any line in `[Ballz Info]`, `[Add Ball]`, `[Linez]`, `[Polygons]`, `[Paintballz]`, `[Move]`, or `[Project Ball]`.
-You don't need to select the entire line, just place the cursor within it.
-Hit Ctrl+Q to make affected ballz and/or linez flash in the pet view so you can locate.
+These will include a thumbnail preview!
+Custom textures will also report their dimensions in the File Tree.